calaldees/teachingWorkshops/teacherTraining/howStudentsLearn.md

 Fiorella & Mayer 2015

 > ... look at the process from the other side of the desk.
 Generative learning considers the learning experience from the point of view not of the teacher, but of the learner.
-It asks what should they do with instruction ... to trely make sense of it and lean in a way that allows them to apply it to new situations in the future
+It asks what should they do with instruction ... to really make sense of it and lean in a way that allows them to apply it to new situations in the future

 --- generative learning in action - forward - Fiorella 2020